Brains and Membranes

 We all ‘crow’ on our reeds – but to what end?
 What are we looking for?
 Rattles, peeps, honks, caws, croaks, cackles, rasps…squawks??

 Time for a quick review.
 Remember that in a coupled system [bassoon + reed] there are strong bore resonances which determine the periodic oscillations of the input device.
 But how long does that bore need to be to exercise control?
 The shortest bore we use is open F; it’s the last rung of that fundamental first ladder from Chapter 13.
 Upper register notes are based on longer bore lengths, utilizing higher harmonic resonances, which are corrected for tuning by employing complex fingerings.

 We can make an even shorter coupled system – just the bocal and the reed.
 Most of us play on setups where this combination delivers between C3 and C#4.
-The internal volume of the bocal has its own standing wave behaviour that dominate the reed’s frequencies and creates its own fundamental and harmonics.
+The internal volume of the bocal has its own standing wave behaviour that dominates the reed’s frequencies and creates its own fundamentals and harmonics.